-Does your child have a very limited appetite and is always making excuses to skip his/her meals?
+Does your child have a very limited appetite or and is always making excuses to skip his/her meals?
 Are you always worried about how you can make your child eat nutritious food in adequate quantities?
+And you wanted to know the reasons for loss of appetite.
 If these questions have been bothering you, you will find all your answers here.

 What is appetite & Why do some kids have a poor appetite?

 Appetite is the natural urge, wish or desire to satisfy some craving, mostly for food items or drink.
-Loss of appetite is a common problem in kids.
+Loss of appetite is a common problem in kids and there are many reasons for loss of appetite in kids.
 Usually kids are picky eaters and they only prefer to eat selective food items.
 But kids with less or poor appetite don’t feel hungry or don’t want to eat food at all.
 Whether it is breakfast, lunch or dinner, the kid doesn’t want to eat or barely eats anything.
-This behaviour of selective eating not only affects a child’s health but is very upsetting for the parents too.
-(What are the powder foods for kids?)
+This behavior of selective eating not only affects a child’s health but is very upsetting for the parents too.

-Snacking the whole day: Another reason for low appetite might be that the child has access to snacks throughout the day and that is why at meal times, he/she does not feel hungry.
-(Easy and nutritious snacks for kids)
+One of the most common reasons for loss of appetite might be that the child has access to snacks throughout the day and that is why at meal times, he/she does not feel hungry.

 Tricks and Tips to Increase Appetite:

-Check iron levels: It has been found that low iron levels might reduce appetite.
+It has been found that low iron levels might reduce appetite.
 Get your child’s iron levels checked to rule out this possibility.
 Studies suggest that at least one in eight toddlers tend to become anemic before the age of 2 years.
 Kids less than the age of 9 years need about 7 to 10 milligrams of iron a day and those above the age of 9 years need about 8 milligrams of iron daily.
 In case your child’s iron levels are low, include iron rich foods in his/her diet to increase child appetite.
-(Iron foods for kids)

 Foods that can increase child appetite

-Iron: Iron rich foods like spinach, eggs and lentils should be included in your child’s diet to increase a child’s appetite.
+Iron in foods or iron rich foods like spinach, eggs and lentils should be included in your child’s diet to increase a child’s appetite.
 Always pair iron rich foods with vitamin C to increase its absorption and use by the body.

-Peanuts: Peanuts are one of the best foods that increase appetite in children.
+Peanuts are one of the best foods that increase appetite in children.
 It holds protein building and appetite boosting properties.
 Ensure to give peanuts to your child either in the form of peanut butter or by simply frying them to make it a crispy snack.
 Roasted peanuts are a good option when your child demands a crispy snack.
-(Easy chocolate peanut snack for kids)